US reports over 1,000 COVID deaths in a single day | ExBulletin

 The southern United States remains the epicenter of the latest outbreak, with Florida reporting a record high of nearly 26,000 new cases last week, according to data from the Centers for Disease Control and Prevention.

-Among the new cases was Texas Governor Greg Abbott, whose state is engulfed in a fourth wave of COVID.
+Among the new cases was Texas Governor Greg Abbott https://www.reuters.com/world/us/texas-governor-tests-positive-covid-19-houston-offers-vaccine-incentive-2021-08-17 , whose state is engulfed in a fourth wave of COVID.
 Abbott tested positive for COVID-19 on Tuesday but has no symptoms of the disease so far, his office said.

 The number of children hospitalized with COVID-19 is increasing across the country and was 1,834 Tuesday morning, according to data from the US Department of Health and Human Services, a trend that health experts attribute to the fact that the variant Delta is more likely to infect children. than the original Alpha strain.